-The tenth annual Gumeracha Medieval Fair was held again on the 7th & 8th May in the lovely Federation Park.
-Again, there was the promise of another two days of medieval fun and excitement.
+The Twelfth annual Gumeracha Medieval Fair was held on the 4th & 5th May in the lovely Federation Park.
+Once more, there was the promise of another two days of medieval fun and excitement.
 And wow!
 Did it happen?
 Yes!
-The crowds came in their thousands (especially on the Saturday) and we estimate that the total number has reached over the 15,000 mark for the entire weekend.
+The crowds came in their thousands (especially on the Sunday this year) and we estimate that the total number has reached over the 15,000 mark for the entire weekend.

-The King’s Horses Equestrian Group was one of the main attractions, showing off their “Jousting skill at arms” and the Knights and Vikings from local and interstate Medieval Re-enactment Groups were going at it in the Combat Arena with increased vigour this year.
-We were also entranced with the performances by the Saffron Tribal Belly Dancers and the skill of the Non-Stop Tricks team of juggling and tumbling display.
+The King’s Horses Equestrian Group was one of the main attractions, showing off their “Jousting skill at arms” and the Knights and Vikings from local and interstate Medieval Re-enactment Groups were going at it in the Combat Arena again with increased vigour.

-The fast and furious Border Celts with their sturdy hawthorn sticks contrast with the graceful girls of the Gawler Irish Dancing Club, the Lancashire Witches!
+The fast and furious Border Celts with their sturdy hawthorn sticks contrast with the graceful girls of the Cloudhouse Bellydancers, Gawler Irish Dancing Club, and the Lancashire Witches!

 Once again musicians from across the state came to provide medieval folk music from many cultural backgrounds.
-We were also very excited that Siobhan Owen the harpist had joined us again this year fresh from touring in Europe.
+We were also very excited that Jack & Elley, Greenwood, Telenn Tri Group (with harp), the Nava Ensemble and Tamarisque were with us as well.
 The very popular “Merchants Lane” was also offering a wide range of medieval-style crafts and activities.
 We have so many now they are spread over all the fairgrounds.
-The dedicated children’s area had the Storytellers, Face painters, a children’s Costume-maker, wooden Sword-making and Juggling Workshops, as well as the Native Animal Nursery and the popular Punch and Judy show and also a new Music Garden to ensure there was a lot for the whole family to enjoy.
+The dedicated Children’s area had the Storytellers, Face painters, children’s Costume-maker, wooden Sword-making, as well as the Native Animal Nursery and the popular Punch and Judy show and also a new Music Garden to ensure there was a lot for the whole family to enjoy.
 The daily Costume Competition on the banks of Kenton Creek was extremely popular once again with the new Section for the pampered Pooches!

 More Food Merchants were again following the medieval theme with sumptuous tastes to tempt the passer-by.
-With foods and beverages derived in the local Torrens Valley area, Wendy and David Cook of the Birdwood Wine & Cheese Centre was there near the new Entertainer’s stage in the Tavern together with the famous “Mien Hosts” from the Lobethal Bierhaus serving their award winning beers and the new Thistle Meadery serving a grand array of special flavours.
+With foods and beverages derived in the local Torrens Valley area, Wendy and David Cook of the Birdwood Wine & Cheese Centre were there in the Tavern together with the famous “Mien Hosts” from the Lobethal Bierhaus serving their award winning beers and the Thistle Meadery serving a grand array of special flavours.

-On Saturday night the Town Hall was alive with medieval feasting and BYO drinks (perhaps from the selection found in the Tavern) and lots of entertainment as well with “a little touch of Magic”.
+On Saturday night the Town Hall was alive with medieval feasting and BYO drinks (from the selection found in the Tavern) and lots of entertainment as well with “Top of the Torrens Players” as our Mein Hosts.

 All this historical fun was being put together with the co-operation of local community and service groups of the Torrens Valley.
-From the last Fair net profits of $20,000 were dispersed back into the local community by the Management Committee.
+From the Fair net profits of over $20,000 will be dispersed back into the local community by the Management Committee.
 This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley district.

-Welcome to Country was be brought to us by Isabelle Campbell, Peramangk Custodian
+Welcome to Country will be brought to us by Isabelle Campbell, Peramangk Custodian.

 Open times are 10 am – 5pm Sat and 10am – 4pm Sun